Continuation..

 oneself or tear oneself from oneself, Foucault transforms what the Stoics and

-Nietzsche conceive of as compulsive malady, explicable in terms of
+Nietzsche conceive of as a compulsive malady, explicable in terms of

 narcissistic wounding, into a virtue.133